-II.
-ETHICS
+I. ETHICS

-TH.110 MAYM: MORAL QUESTIONS IN YOUTH CULTURE

-Today's youth are confronted by many difficult moral issues including abortion, suicide, eating disorders, and sexuality.
-The goals of the course are to give students a practical understanding of the moral challenges many youth face, and also to equip students with the tools to think about these issues from various modes of Christian moral reasoning.
+TH.110 MAYM: MORAL QUESTIONS IN YOUTH CULTURE Today's youth are confronted by many difficult moral issues including abortion, suicide, eating disorders, and sexuality.
+The goals of the course are to give students a practical understanding of the moral challenges many youth face and to equip a practical understanding of the moral challenges many youth face and to equip students with the tools to think about these issues from various modes of Christian moral reasoning.
 Six credits.